gabbro246/archivetools/readme.md

 - `-f`, `--folder`: Specifies the target folder containing ZIP files to extract.

 ### Flatten Folder Structure with `flattenfolder.py`
-Moves all files and folders up one level, with an optional depth argument to iterate through nested folders.
-Skips files with name conflicts or optionally renames them.
+This script flattens the folder structure of a specified directory by moving all files and folders one hierarchy level up to the top level of the directory.
+This can be done iteratively to a certain depth.
+Optionally, it renames conflicting files instead of skipping them.

 **Usage:**
 ```bash